christophetd/fos2015.github.io/project2.md

 ## What you have to do

   1. Implement `term` parser that recognizes this language, using the combinator library.
 The parser must produce abstract syntax trees defined in `Terms.scala`.

+      Here are some implementation hints: a) Use the built-in `ident` combinator to parse identifiers. b) Provided grammar for untyped λ-calculus is left-recursive, so you'll be getting stack overflow errors if you implement it naively.
+Consult week 1 lectures to see how to address this problem.

   1. Implement `reduceNormalOrder` method that uses the normal-order strategy, which applies alpha-conversion and term substitution following the above reduction rules.
 If none of the rules apply it should throw `NoReductionPossible` exception containing corresponding irreducible term.